jundalisay/sp/content/en/research/stitchin/12th-planet/chapter-05c.md

 This was not a sudden and unexpected event: The ascent of Elijah to the heavens was prearranged.

 He was told to go to Beth-El ("the lord's house") on a specific day.
 Rumors had already spread among his disciples that he was about to be taken up to the heavens.
 When they queried his deputy whether the rumor was true, he confirmed that, indeed, "the Lord will take away the Master today."

 And then:

 There appeared a chariot of fire, and horses of fire…
 And Elijah went up into Heaven by a Whirlwind.

 Even more celebrated, and certainly better described, was the heavenly chariot seen by the prophet Ezekiel, who dwelt among the Judaean deportees on the banks of the Khabur River in northern Mesopotamia.

+{{< q >}}
 The Heavens were opened,
 and I saw the appearances of the Lord.
 What Ezekiel saw was a Manlike being, surrounded by brilliance and